Beyond Backpropagation: Optimization with Multi-Tangent Forward Gradients: Evaluation

-We evaluate multi-tangent forward gradients in terms of their approximation quality and optimization performance.
-To highlight the differences between the gradients, we use stochastic gradient descent without momentum or learning rate schedule.
-We optimize multiple closed-form functions and train neural networks on the image classification datasets MNIST~\citep{lecunMNIST1998} and CIFAR10~\citep{krizhevskyCIFAR2009} using cross-entropy loss and activity perturbation.
-To adjust for the different gradient norms, we perform a learning rate search for each variant using Propulate~\citep{taubert2023massively}.
-More details are given in \Cref{sec:appendix:experimental_methods}.
-All experiments were conducted using an Intel Xeon Platinum 8368 processor and an NVIDIA A100-40 GPU and implemented in Python 3.9.16 using PyTorch~\citep{paszkePyTorchImperativeStyle2019} 2.2.2 with CUDA 12.4.
+To adjust for the different gradient norms, we perform a learning rate search for each variant using the asynchronous evolutionary optimizer Propulate~\cite{taubert2023massively} to search the logarithmic space $[\num{1e-6}, \num{1e0}]$.
+All learning rates are provided together with the code.
+All experiments were conducted using an Intel Xeon Platinum 8368 processor and an NVIDIA A100-40 GPU and implemented in Python 3.9.16 using PyTorch~\cite{paszkePyTorchImperativeStyle2019} 2.2.2 with CUDA 12.4.
 Our code is publicly available at \repourl.